 - Add Some Culture – Though I know you love them, you seem to be missing probiotic-rich fermented foods such as cultured sauerkraut, yogurt, and fermented drinks, like kombucha.
 You can fit a few of these in your tiny fridge, and serve them up with leftovers or takeout.

 - Add Fermented Cod Liver Oil to your daily supplementation to ensure you are getting plenty of vitamin A, D, K2, and omega fatty acids.
 It’s a small bottle, so it should fit in your mini fridge next to the sauerkraut and takeout containers.
-You can find Fermented Cod Liver Oil on my Resource Guide.
+You can find Fermented Cod Liver Oil here.

 For a complete guide to eating Real Food out in the real world (especially places less locales than San Francisco) check out this post: How to Eat Out.
 Thanks Ann Marie!

-Would YOU like to have a Holistic Kid, nutrient-dense spin on what YOU ate today?
+Would YOU like to have a Holistic Squid, nutrient-dense spin on what YOU ate today?

-Send me your name, age, home town, and occupation plus your list of breakfast, lunch, snacks, supplements, dietary goals, and challenges to emily at holistickid dot com.
+Send me your name, age, home town, and occupation plus your list of breakfast, lunch, snacks, supplements, dietary goals, and challenges to info at holisticsquid dot com.
 Please include a fun picture too.